Conventions & Signings

 You don’t also have to work for a publisher in order to make a living from comics.
 Many people make a good income from webcomics, self publishing, crowdfunding and attending conventions.
 A publishing contract is not the only game in town anymore.

-If you’re looking for longer advice to break in I really recommend the Graphic Novel TK podcast where they break down the comic industry bit by bit.
+If you’re looking for much more detailed advice on how to break in or how the comic industry works then I really recommend the Graphic Novel TK podcast where they cover each and every part of the comic industry bit by bit.
+From publishing to printing to design to retail, it’s a fascinating look at this weird-ass medium.

 Rick and Morty FAQs